 Everything from design and architectural considerations to POCs, to production deployment and operational lessons learned, including…

-- Practical examples for vertical markets — Ad Tech, FinTech, fraud detection, customer/user data, e-commerce, media/multimedia, social, B2B or B2C apps, IoT, and more.
+- Practical examples for vertical markets — IoT, AI/ML, security, e-commerce, fraud detection, adtech/martech, customer/user data, media/multimedia, social apps, B2B or B2C apps, and more.

 - Migrations — How did you get from where you were in the past to where you are today?
 What were the limitations of other systems you needed to overcome?
 How did ScyllaDB address those issues?

-- Hard numbers — Clusters, nodes, CPUs, RAM and disk, data size, growth, OPS, throughput, latencies, benchmark and stress test results (think graphs, charts and tables)
+- Hard numbers — Clusters, nodes, CPUs, RAM and disk, data size, growth, throughput, latencies, benchmark and stress test results (think graphs, charts and tables).
+Your cluster can be any size — large or small.
+What attendees appreciate hearing most is how you got the best results out of your available resources.

 Tips & Tricks

-- Computer languages and dev environments — What are your favorite languages and tools?
+- Computer languages and dev tools — What’s your favorite languages and tools?
 Are you a Pythonista?
 Doing something interesting in Golang or Rust?

-- Is this Open Source? — Got a Github repo to share?
+- Working on Open Source? — Got a Github repo to share?
 Our attendees would love to walk your code.

-- Seastar — The Seastar infrastructure, which is the heart of our ScyllaDB database, can be used for other projects as well.
-What sort of systems architecture challenges are you tackling with Seastar?
+- Seastar — The Seastar infrastructure at the heart of ScyllaDB can be used for other projects as well.
+What systems architecture challenges are you tackling with Seastar?

 You’ll be asked to include the following information in your proposal: